JTBWatchDog/DF_Garden/src/site/notes/DFMA/Magic/Avabella magic 2.md

 >> Creates a spiraling beam of fire 1m in diameter, which pursues the target relentlessly until it either hits or is destroyed.
 >
 > **µ Phoenix Flower Burst** (Offense | Fire)
->> Requires 4 levels of Pressure, consumes 4.
+>> Requires level 4 Pressure, consumes 4.
 >> Using her aura as the source she creates 4 fireballs, each the size of a basketball.
 They'll spin around her idly, where she can fire them at will.
 Upon coming within 1m of an enemy target or hitting a surface, they'll explode with a radius of 2m.
 Only four may exist at a time.
 >
 > **µ Phoenix Song** (Offense | Fire)
->> Requires 2 levels of Pressure, consumes 2.
+>> Requires level 2 Pressure, consumes 2.
 >> Combining **Suppression** and **Enhancement**, Ava concentrates her aura into her lungs.
 The aura will disappear externally, as all of it is instead forced into her lungs.
 Her chest will visibly expand, before she unleashes a fire breath attack.
 She can focus it as she wills, either attacking a large area (6m long, 6m wide cone) or creating a highly pressurized stream of fire (10m long, 1m wide cone.)
 >> This attack can be used multiple times in rapid succession, but will be disabled for 3 turns after she stops concentrating her aura into her lungs.
+>
+>**µ Phoenix Power: Deflect** (Defense | Fire)
+>> Requires level 6 Pressure, consumes 2.
+Creates an extra level of Heat on use.
+Disabled for 4 turns after use.
+>> Combining **Suppression** and **Enhancement**, Ava seals her aura within before releasing it from one of her limbs, creating an explosion.
+She can use this to deflect most attacks, regardless of type or element; though element *will* still be a factor generally, because of the sheer concussive force produced, it plays less of a role.
+It should be noted, **Deflect** has strict timing requirements on its use.
+If timed even slightly wrong it has the chance to fail.
+>
+>